 How to start moving toward a modern identity strategy

-For many teams, the shift to modern identity doesn’t happen all at once.
+For many teams, the shift to modern identity doesn’t happen simultaneously.
 Most organizations are still dealing with a mix of cloud services, legacy systems, and manual processes that weren’t designed to work together.
-And with limited time, talent, or budget, re-architecting everything overnight just isn’t realistic.
+And with limited time, talent, or budget, re-architecting everything overnight isn’t realistic.

-But progress doesn’t require a full rebuild.
-The most effective identity strategies aren’t built in a single phase; they evolve in stages.
+But progress doesn’t require a complete rebuild.
+The most effective identity strategies evolve in stages, not a single phase.

 The first step is visibility.
 Before you can reduce risk or enforce policies consistently, you need a clear picture of every identity in your environment.
 That includes employees, contractors, third parties, service accounts, and machine identities.
 Knowing who has access, what they can reach, and how they’re authenticated creates the foundation for smarter decisions and faster responses.